laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     LED1a, LED1b, LED2 = 50%

     // Set LED to the value stored in variable x.
 If the value of x is
-    // negative or zero, the LED is turned off.
-If the value of xx is
+    // negative or zero the LED is turned off.
+If the value of x is
-    // greater than 100, the LED is turned fully on.
+    // greater or equal to 100 the LED is turned fully on.
     LED1d = x
     LED1c, LED1d = x

-The brightness values are specified in a range of 0 (LED is off) to 100 (LED is driven at the maximum current of 20 mA).
-For intermediate values, gamma correction is applied as due to the non-linearity of the human eye.
+The brightness values are specified using values between 0 (LED is off) and 100 (LED is driven at the maximum current of 20 mA).
+For intermediate values, gamma correction is applied to adjust for the non-linearity of the human eye.
 The correction is done in a way that 50% is roughly half the perceived brightness of 100%.
-The gamma correction value can be adjusted in the advanced configuration of the light controller.
+The gamma correction factor can be adjusted in the advanced configuration of the light controller.

 Beside specifying LEDs individually, the shortcut ``all leds`` allows assigning values to all declared LEDs.